-Refer to Notes 2A and 2C for the relevant accounting policy and key estimates used in the valuation of non-current other receivables respectively, and Note 20 for the carrying amount of non-current other receivables for the reporting year end.
+Refer to Notes 2A and 2C for the relevant accounting policy and key estimates used in the valuation of current other receivables respectively, and Note 20 for the carrying amount of current other receivables from PCPL for the reporting year end.

-The carrying amount of non-current other receivables amounted to \$10,000,000 which accounted for approximately 12% of the group's total assets as at the reporting year end.
-The management is required to assess whether there is any indication that non-current other receivables may be impaired.
-The non-current other receivables loan had been made to Prestige Cars Pte.
-Ltd., ("PCPL"), a company venturing into the People's Republic of China ("PRC") motor vehicle industry and is still in the start-up phase with unproven track results and the future cash flow cannot be reliably estimated.
+The carrying amount of current other receivables from PCPL amounted to \$9,000,000 which accounted for approximately 7.5% of the group's total assets as at the reporting year end.
+The management is required to assess whether there is any indication that the current other receivables from PCPL may be impaired.
+The current other receivables loan had been made to PCPL, a company venturing into the People's Republic of China ("PRC") motor vehicle industry and is still in the start-up phase with unproven track results and the future cash flow cannot be reliably estimated.
 The assessment process is complex and highly judgemental dependent on the future financial performance of PCPL.

-Management applied significant judgement in determining the recoverability of the non-current other receivables, considering the forecasted revenue, future cash flows, and the financial standing of the ultimate obligor.
+Management applied significant judgement in determining the recoverability of the current other receivables, considering the future business plans and financial standing of the ultimate obligor.
 Our audit procedures included: